-For shoulder subluxation after stroke, therapists prefer rehabilitation over surgery because it addresses the root cause of the problem: the brain.
+For shoulder subluxation after stroke, doctors and therapists prefer rehabilitation over surgery because it addresses the root cause of the problem: communication from the brain.

-Movement is controlled by the brain.
-Therefore, mobility issues like shoulder subluxation after stroke are best treated by retraining the body how to move.
+Movement is controlled by the brain, as nerves carry messages from the brain to the muscles, causing movement.
+Therefore, mobility issues like shoulder subluxation after stroke are best treated by retraining the brain and the body how to communicate effectively

-This will help encourage the arm bone to go back into the socket, while also improving your arm mobility as a whole.
+This will help encourage the arm bone, or humerus, to go back into the socket where it should be, while also improving your arm mobility as a whole.

 Strengthening Shoulder Subluxation Exercises After Stroke

-The goal of shoulder subluxation exercise after stroke is to both retrain the brain how to use those muscles and also strengthen the muscles.
+The goal of shoulder subluxation exercise after stroke is to both retrain the brain how to use the muscles surrounding the shoulder and also strengthen these muscles.